harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * [7α-methyl-19-nortestosterone (MENTR): the population council's contribution to research on male contraception and treatment of hypogonadism](https://pubmed.ncbi.nlm.nih.gov/23063338/)

+###h.
+Side Effects.

+* Some users may report no noticeable side effects from MENT, however other may experience a cascade of side effects ranging from heart palpitations, anxiety, increased heart rate, increased blood pressure, insomnia, gyno/uncontrollable estrogen issues, etc. It can carry the same long term side effects as any other AAS.
+It is always recommended to start at a low dose (5mg or less) and titrate up to assess your tolerance.

+* **It is worth noting that this product was pulled from human trails in 2013, and the reasoning behind it failing to go forward is still a mystery.
+It is worth questioning why the plug was pulled.**

 ## 2. Administration Guidelines

 Weekly dosage is low.
 In clinical studies, the injectable pellets used released between 400-700 micrograms per day as replacement for natural Testosterone production values that fall between 4-7 milligrams per day, given that MENT is ten times more myotropic than Testosterone.
 Contraceptive studies found that implants timed to release 400, 800 and 1600 mcg per day were well-tolerated.
 400-700mcg on up to 1-2mg were employed by clinical studies as an approximate translation to TRT.
-Given the complete lack of side effects and the nominal impact on bloodwork, many bodybuilders opt to follow an “enhanced” cruise protocol of MENT at 5-10mg/day.
+Given the complete lack of side effects and the nominal impact on bloodwork.

 Trestolone is intended be taken *solo* as a replacement or paired with Testosterone.
 For weightlifting purposes good results and accelerated progress can be made at doses as little as 5-10mg/day.
 Commonly-used blast doses range from 10-25mg (70-175/wk), 25-50mg (175-350/wk), on up to 100mg per day (700/wk).
 The average cycle settles upon 25-35mg/day.
 Acetate ester blasts are typically 8 weeks in duration, whereas Enanthate and Decanoate are longer at 12-20 weeks.

 There's no need to rush into taking higher doses.
 Harm reduction would dictate administering the minimum required and titrating dose upwards.
 Pairing with Test conveys estrogen's protective benefits.
 In sensitive individuals, side effects such as high blood pressure, gynecomastia, or night sweats may manifest at the higher end of the dosage range, making it imperative to have AI on hand and to titrate up from cruise.

-As MENT is designed as a prostate-safe replacement for Testosterone in TRT, following completion of the blast phase one can simply drop back down to a cruise.

 ### a.
 Example Cycle

 MENT has long been run *Solo* **OR** *paired* with TRT doses of Testosterone (typically 80-150mg).
 The following holds for **Trestolone Acetate**.
 Enanthate and Decanoate esters take far longer to reach saturation, so weekly changes would be too quick to discern sufficient metrics before moving forward.

 Trestolone is intended as a rapidly-reversible male contraceptive and as a replacement for Testosterone in HRT.
-Long-term clinical research found no adverse effects or problems in long-term studies of 48 weeks that administered Trestolone solo.
 Anecdotal reports from some users indicate MENT is better when paired with TRT levels of Testosterone.
 This is particularly advisable from a medical perspective given the neuroprotective and cardioprotective benefits conveyed by estradiol.

 * As a short-ester Acetate, injections should occur every day.
 MENT doesn't bind to SHBG, so it's fully metabolized in no time flat.